sophon-org/sophon-light-node/DEV_README.md

 This docker image is currently deployed on [Docker Hub: @sophonhub/sophon-light-node](https://hub.docker.com/repository/docker/sophonhub/sophon-light-node/general)

 ### Development
-- The light client is ran using the `sophonup.sh` script which has been modified from the original ([sophonup.sh](https://github.com/availproject/availup/blob/main/availup.sh)) to:
+- The light client entrypoint is the `main.sh` script which runs 2 scripts:
-  - exposes API end WS externally (0.0.0.0).
+  -  [availup.sh](https://github.com/availproject/availup/blob/main/availup.sh), which actually runs the light node and must expose both the API and WS externally (0.0.0.0)
-  - register itself on Sophon's monitor by making an endpoint call
+  -  `register_lc.sh`, to register itself on Sophon's monitor by making an endpoint call

 ### Registration
 Nodes need to be registered on Avail's monitor so we can track a node's activity to be able to reward node runners accordingly.